Updated: Jun 9

 Worried he thought he was a dog the following summer after consulting the vet for the best combination of friends, we got him two little boys to hang out with.
 At least they were supposed to be boys.

-Sadly in the week when we had introduced them to Billy, before it was clear they weren’t boys but still believing them far too young to be able to reproduce, Billy had managed to impregnate them both and the babies had been removed with the rest of their reproductive organs.
+Sadly in the week when we had introduced them to Billy, before it was clear they weren’t boys but still believing them far too young to be able to reproduce, our Easter Bunny had managed to impregnate them both and the babies had been removed with the rest of their reproductive organs.
 Rabbits have such a gargantuan reputation for reproduction you can’t imagine they can love their offspring like we do but as I sat quietly with Clover that night I wondered if she was grieving.
 I prescribe Ignatia often in my human practice and there’s an almost visible heaviness and sadness which sits on people needing that remedy.
 I gave her a pill and was amazed, seconds later to see her hop across to her salad and start tucking in.

 After their check-up visit to the vet it was decided the best thing to do would be to spay the girls.
 Billy was considered quite old at 18 months old for neutering and it is supposed to improve the health of girls.
 As a mother myself I felt awful taking them to the vets for the operation which we did as early as we could.
 We are patients of Wendy McGrandle outside Glasgow who is a homeopathic vet.
 After the operation she discussed how I could use remedies such as arnica and calendula which I use all the time in my own practice as a homeopath for people who have had operations or injuries.
 I find they speed up healing and prevent infection.